 Intervention data will be recorded in the HOPE Therapy Record by therapists and will include details of each session (including date, duration of sessions, mode of delivery, what was delivered) and assessment of progress.
 Participants will also complete a diary to record the number of times each exercise was performed each week.
 These diaries will reviewed by the therapist at relevant sessions to review compliance to the HOPE manual with support tailored accordingly.
-Participants will also be asked to complete a Patient Reported Experience Measure (PREM) at the end of the intervention period.

-Therapy records, participant diaries, and PREM will be returned to CTRU by post.
-If patients are unable to return diaries by post, alternative methods of collection will be considered (e.g. home hisit).
+Therapy records, and participant diaries will be returned to CTRU by post.
+If patients are unable to return diaries by post, alternative methods of collection will be considered (e.g. home visit).
 Therapy records should be reviewed by site staff to remove any personal identifiers ahead of returning to CTRU.